tobywcj/Stock-Trend-Prediction-using-LSTM/README.md

 # 📈 Stock Price Predictions Using LSTM
-This project aims to predict stock prices and trends using Long Short-Term Memory (LSTM) neural networks 🧠
+This project aims to predict next-day stock price and trends using Long Short-Term Memory (LSTM) neural networks 🧠

-It is implemented in Python using Keras and Tensorflow.
+It includes two main components: the training of the LSTM model using the 'Stock Price Prediction Using LSTM.ipynb' script and the deployment of the prediction application using the 'app.py' script on Streamlit Cloud.

 ## 📊 Overview
 The model is trained on historical stock price data downloaded from Yahoo Finance using yfinance.